joeky888/dotfile/Misc/gre.md

 寫作模板：

-1. The debate surrounding [topic] has become increasingly prevalent in recent years.
+1. Notwithstanding ..., the debate surrounding [topic] has become increasingly prevalent in recent years.
    While some advocate for [view A], others argue that [view B].
    From my vantage point, I endorse [A] that [view A].
    This essay will examine both perspectives before drawing my own conclusion on the matter.